Upper Counterfactual Confidence Bounds: a New Optimism Principle for Contextual Bandits: Abstract

 \section{Abstract}

 The principle of optimism in the face of uncertainty is one of the most widely used and successful ideas in multi-armed bandits and reinforcement learning.
-However, existing optimistic algorithms (primarily \texttt{UCB} and its variants) are often unable to deal with large context spaces.
-Essentially all existing well performing algorithms for general contextual bandit problems rely on weighted action allocation schemes; and theoretical guarantees for optimism-based algorithms are only known for restricted formulations.
-In this paper we study general contextual bandits under the realizability condition, and propose a simple generic principle to design optimistic algorithms, dubbed ``Upper Counterfactual Confidence Bounds" (\texttt{UCCB}).
-We show that these algorithms are provably optimal and efficient in the presence of large context spaces.
-Key components of \texttt{UCCB} include: 1) a systematic analysis of confidence bounds in policy space rather than in action space; and 2) the potential function perspective that is used to express the power of optimism in the contextual setting.
-We further show how the \texttt{UCCB} principle can be extended to infinite action spaces, by constructing confidence bounds via the newly introduced notion of ``counterfactual action divergence."
+However, existing optimistic algorithms (primarily \texttt{UCB} and its variants) often struggle to deal with general function classes and large context spaces.
+In this paper, we study general contextual bandits with an offline regression oracle and propose a simple, generic principle to design optimistic algorithms, dubbed ``Upper Counterfactual Confidence Bounds'' (\texttt{UCCB}).
+The key innovation of \texttt{UCCB} is building confidence bounds in policy space, rather than in action space as is done in \texttt{UCB}.
+We demonstrate that these algorithms are provably optimal and computationally efficient in handling general function classes and large context spaces.
+Furthermore, we illustrate that the \texttt{UCCB} principle can be seamlessly extended to infinite-action general contextual bandits, provide the first solutions to these settings when employing an offline regression oracle.